jreyesr/yarrrduino/README.md

 ## Implemented functionality

 * Menu navigation works.
 * The `raw2wire` protocol is fully implemented.
-That should mean I2C too, but the hard way.
+* The I2C protocol is fully implemented.
 * ADC measurements work (both single measurements and continuous).
 * Macros (but I reserve the right to remove some macros found in the original BP if I deem them too specialized or low-use, in order to preserve that precious Flash space).